EMMA: Scaling Mobile Manipulation via Egocentric Human Data: Experiments

 \textbf{EMMA generalizes to unseen scenes.} We evaluate scene generalization by testing EMMA in a novel environment seen only through human demonstrations.
-Specifically, we collect 30 minutes of human demonstrations in a new spatial layout where the wine recipient stands randomly within a larger 5m $\times$ 2m area (Fig.~\ref{fig:lab_and_chill_space}).
-Despite never seeing robot data from this environment, EMMA achieves 54\% success rate (Fig.~\ref{fig:sceneGen_and_ablation} (a)), demonstrating two key capabilities: (1) navigation behaviors learned from human data naturally adapt to the expanded spatial configuration, and (2) manipulation skills remain robust to visual domain shifts from the new environment.
-In contrast, Mobile ALOHA—trained exclusively on teleoperated data from the original environment is unable to complete the initial grasp due to the environmental changes (Fig. \ref{fig:main_qualitative} (j)).
+Specifically, we collect 30 minutes of human demonstrations in a new spatial layout where the wine recipient stands randomly within a larger 5m $\times$ 2m area.
+Despite never seeing robot data from this environment, EMMA achieves 54\% success rate (Fig.~\ref{fig:scaling-law-and-scene-gen} (a)), demonstrating two key capabilities: (1) navigation behaviors learned from human data naturally adapt to the expanded spatial configuration, and (2) manipulation skills remain robust to visual domain shifts from the new environment.
+In contrast, Mobile ALOHA trained exclusively on teleoperated data from the original environment is unable to complete the initial grasp due to the environmental changes (Fig.~\ref{fig:scaling-law-and-scene-gen} (a)).
 This experiment validates that human data provides superior generalization through its inherent diversity compared to lab-constrained teleoperation.

-\textbf{Ablation Studies (H2).} Our ablation experiments on the \textit{Handover Wine} task (Fig. \ref{fig:sceneGen_and_ablation} (b)) reveal the critical importance of both key components.
+\textbf{Ablation Studies (H2).} Our ablation experiments on the \textit{Handover Wine} task (Fig.~\ref{fig:ablation}) reveal the critical importance of both key components.
 Without kinematic retargeting, the success rate drops by 30\%, as the robot frequently loses track of the human recipient when executing kinematically infeasible trajectories.
 The phase identification mechanism proves equally crucial—its removal causes complete task failure due to unintended base movements during grasping and unnecessary arm motions during navigation, resulting in collisions and dropped objects.
 These results validate that both human-robot embodiment alignment and learned phase modulation are essential for successful human-to-robot skill transfer in mobile manipulation.
+On the \textit{Push Chair} task, a unified \method{} policy (10 min robot + 20 min human) outperforms separate navigation and manipulation models on precise bimanual chair grasp and continuous engagement.
+(Fig.~\ref{fig:push-chair}), indicating that single-policy co-training better exploits human data for arm-base coupling.
+These results validate that our design choices are essential for successful human-to-robot skill transfer.
+Our observed representative failure modes further reinforce this (Fig.~\ref{fig:failure-cases}): (c) without phase switching, \baseline{} makes unintended base motions that hinder precise manipulation. (d) Without kinematic retargeting, executing raw human waypoints yields infeasible trajectories.